An intelligent tutor for planning in large partially observable environments: Discovering effective cognitive strategies for planning in partially observable environments

 We will now present the computations for the first case (node $i$ does not lie on the expected best path) in detail (see line~\ref{alg:v_i_start} to~\ref{alg:v_i_end} of Algorithm~\ref{alg:voc}).
 For the alternative case (node $i$ lies on the expected best path), the VOC can be computed analogously (see line~\ref{alg:v_alt_start} to~\ref{alg:v_alt_end} of Algorithm~\ref{alg:voc}).

 So far, we have calculated the threshold $t$ an observation $o_i$ needs to exceed to change the expected best path.
 We now move to estimating the potential improvement in the new expected best path through the updated belief state $b_i$.
-The probability of receiving an observation $o_i$ that is higher than $t$ is given by the Normal distribution's cumulative distribution function (Equation~\ref{eq:p_change}).
-Assuming the threshold is reached, the expected value of an observation that lies above the threshold is then given by the expected value of a Normal distribution that has been truncated at the threshold (see Equation~\ref{eq:o_change}).
+The probability of receiving an observation $o_i\sim\mathcal{N}(\mu_i, \sigma_\text{obs})$ that is higher than $t$ is given by the complement of the cumulative distribution function (CDF) of the Normal distribution (Equation~\ref{eq:p_change}).
+Assuming the threshold is reached, the expected value of an observation that lies above the threshold can be calculated using the expected value of a lower-bounded truncated Normal distribution \citep{burkardt2014truncated} with its lower bound set to $t$ (see Equation~\ref{eq:o_change}).
 Using $o_{\text{change}}$ as the expected value of such an observation, we use Equation~\ref{eq:posterior} to compute the conditional posterior expectation $\mu_i'$ given that the observation turns the inspected path into the optimal path.

-To compute the myopic VOC, we calculate the overall expected improvement in $r_{\text{max}}$ (the probability of changing the expected best path times the benefit of changing the expected best path) while taking the cost of planning into account.
-Equation~\ref{eq:voc} shows the calculation, where the expected improvement ($r_i+\mu_i'-r_{\text{alt}}-\mu_i$) is the difference between the value of the updated path through node $i$ and the value of the previous best path $r_{\text{alt}}$.
+To compute the myopic VOC, we calculate the overall expected improvement in $r_{\text{max}}$ (the probability of changing the expected best path $p_{\text{change}}$ times the benefit of changing the expected best path $o_{\text{change}}$) while taking the cost of planning $\lambda$ into account.
+Equation~\ref{eq:voc} shows the calculation, where the expected improvement ($r_i+\mu_i'-r_{\text{alt}}-\mu_i$) is the difference between the value of the updated path $r_i$ through node $i$ with its updated expected value $\mu_i'$ and the value of the previous best path $r_{\text{alt}}$.
 The expected improvement is multiplied by the probability of observing an improvement (i.e., $p_{\text{change}}$; see Equation~\ref{eq:p_change}) and the cost of the planning operation is subtracted to arrive at the myopic VOC.

 Since our VOC calculation is purely myopic, it can underestimate the VOC due to not taking the value of additional future information into account.
 This is especially problematic when deciding whether to terminate planning (i.e. whether the VOC of the expected best computation exceeds the cost of planning $\lambda$).
 To circumvent the issue of terminating planning too early, we introduce a new hyperparameter $w_\lambda\in[0,1]$, which can be used to adjust the amount of planning before the algorithm terminates by scaling the (imagined) cost of planning in the VOC calculation.
 We optimize $w_\lambda$ using 50 steps of Bayesian optimization \citep{mockus2012bayesian}.